Buckbean

 Buckbean, Vancouver Island, BC, Photo By Bud Logan

-The plant contains various anti-inflammatory compounds and worked well for treating rheumatism.
-Dry the picked leaves and add 1 tbsp of dried leaves to 1 cup of hot water, steep for 10 to 15 minutes, and only drink 1 cup per day, to stimulate appetite, drink 1/2 cup about 30 minutes before eating.
-You can if needed, sweeten the drink with honey to get past the bitter taste.
-You can make a cold treatment by letting 2 tsp of dried leave stand in 1 cup of cold water for 8 hours, then use it like cough medicine.
+The plant contains various anti-inflammatory compounds and works well for treating rheumatism.
+Dry the picked leaves and add 1 tbsp of dried leaves to 1 cup of hot water, steep for 10 to 15 minutes, and only drink 1 cup per day.
+To stimulate appetite, drink 1/2 cup about 30 minutes before eating.
+You can, if needed, sweeten the drink with honey to get past the bitter taste.
+You can make a cold treatment by letting 2 tsp of dried leaves stand in 1 cup of cold water for 8 hours, then use it like cough medicine.

 A message from Bud